“When you are a stranger in a strange land, it helps to be entertaining.” Hercule Poirot

 Poirot, the Belgian celebrity detective, reverts to being Poirot, the refugee, whose ‘shitty’ country someone’s father defended, a young man shouts at him from an angry mob.
 The power of feeling righteous in a crowd.
 Poirot’s star had fallen way down, this is just the crescendo march towards existential obliteration.
 Lines of mass reasoning blurred by self-pity, fear, and primal impotent rage.

 Then we see the aristos, playing birthday mystery games some years back, murder as conceptual entertainment.
 Lady Hermione (Tara Fitzgerald) was the birthday girl, now she is dying.
 Poirot was the MC.
 There’s a spark lit.
 It travels through time.
 A demon found its host.

 As with all slaughter, follow the money, and you’ll find the beast master.
-It’s the genius of Agatha that does not settle on this.
-She pushes towards the pivotal point.
+It’s the genius of Agatha that she does not settle on this, pushing towards the pivotal point.
 Vanity seeks a mirror.
 Not everything can be mastered.

 The need for connection as hunt for admiration, ownership mistaken as love.
 Human beings treated as letters of the alphabet.

 Fascism as collective narcissism.
 Narcissism as ultimate isolation from life source.